boosterconf/boosterweb/content/speaker/oleksandr-kazymyrov/index.md

 ---
 name: "Oleksandr Kazymyrov"
-title: "Storebrand, Offensive Security Manager"
+title: "Storebrand, Security Assurance Manager"
-# twitter_handle:
 ---
-Oleksandr is an experienced cybersecurity professional with a passion for offensive security.
-He has led numerous engagements across a variety of industries, helping clients identify and address critical security vulnerabilities in their systems and infrastructure.
-As an Offensive Security Manager at Storebrand, Oleksandr has also been responsible for growing and managing a red team program, which has helped Storebrand enhance its security posture and better understand its risks and vulnerabilities.
-With a background in software engineering and a deep understanding of offensive tactics, he is uniquely positioned to help organizations adopt modern and effective offensive security practices.
+Oleksandr Kazymyrov is a seasoned cybersecurity professional with a hacker’s mindset and a passion for offensive security.
+He holds a Ph.D. in cryptography and has over 15 years of experience in information security.
+As the Security Assurance Manager at Storebrand, Oleksandr leverages his offensive expertise to ensure the company’s security controls are robust and continuously improving.
+Previously, he built and led Storebrand’s red team program, uncovering critical vulnerabilities and strengthening the organization’s defenses.
+This unique blend of academic rigor and hands-on offensive experience allows him to bridge the gap between offense and defense, driving a more resilient security posture